by Greg Crowther

 • music video

 Songs like this one can be used during class meetings and/or in homework assignments.
 Either way, the song will be most impactful if students DO something with it, as opposed to just listening.

-(3) What hormones to the adrenal gland, thyroid gland, and gonads secrete in response to the hormones they receive from the pituitary?
+(6) Which hormones do the adrenal gland, thyroid gland, and gonads secrete in response to the hormones they receive from the pituitary?

-(4) Beyond the hormones mentioned in this rap, what additional hormones are also secreted by the pituitary?
+(7) Beyond the hormones mentioned in this rap, which additional hormones are also secreted by the pituitary?